js816/bikesharing/README.md

 ## Background

 According to the current information on the NYC Citi Bike program [website](https://account.citibikenyc.com/access-plans), there are a number of ways to utilize the program.
-For $179 annually, members can take unlimited rides up to 45 minutes.
-Customers who are not members such as tourists, can pay $3.50 for a ride up to 30 minutes (or $15/day).
-Alternatively, ebikes which are powered, are $0.12/minute for members and $0.18/minute for non-members.
+For $179 annually, subscribers can take unlimited pedal-powered rides up to 45 minutes throughout the year.
+Customers who are not subscribers such as tourists, can pay $3.50 for a ride up to 30 minutes (or $15/day).

+Alternatively, ebikes which are powered, are $0.12/minute for subscribers and $0.18/minute for non-subscribers.
 The [program](https://www.citibikenyc.com/how-it-works) boasts 20,000 bikes and over 1,300 locations.
-(The dataset analyzed contained data for about 14,000 bikes and about 800 locations.)
+(The dataset analyzed contained data for about 2.5 million rides, 14,000 bikes, and 800 locations.)

 The program has a 3.5 (out of 5) rating on [Tripadvisor](https://www.tripadvisor.com/Attraction_Review-g60763-d7071917-Reviews-Citi_Bike-New_York_City_New_York.html).
 The reviews highlight some positive aspects about the program.
 There are also some complaints such as charging $4 per 15 minutes after the first 30 minutes.